My research is mostly about the fate of planetary systems, particularly around white dwarfs.

 White dwarfs are the final stage of stellar evolution and most stars will end up as a white dwarf.
 Recent studies show that at least some fraction of extrasolar asteroids and planets can survive to the star’s white dwarf phase.
 Occasionally, an asteroid can be perturbed into the white dwarf’s tidal radius and get disrupted.
 This process often creates a hot dust disk very close to the white dwarf.
 Measuring the atmospheric compositions of externally-polluted white dwarfs can provide unique information about the composition of those extraterrestrial material.

-Some of our work is reported in this recent news article: Study of material surrounding distant stars shows Earth’s ingredients ‘pretty normal’
+Some of our work is reported in this news article: Study of material surrounding distant stars shows Earth’s ingredients ‘pretty normal’

 We are hosting an IAU symposium White Dwarfs as probes of fundamental physics and tracers of planetary, stellar & galactic evolution in Hawaii in 2019.
 Please visit this website for details.